Create your own Summer School 2018

 2.b.
 Number of Doctoral students and Master students thereof

 2.c.
 Who consists the targeted audience of?
 [Members of which institutes / institutions do you expect to participate]

 2.d.
 Credits for the participation Doctoral students: How many credits are granted at EPFL and at ETH Zurich?

 2.e.
 Credits for participation of Master students: Will the school be integrated in the course catalogue of EPFL and ETH Zurich and if so, how many ECTS-Credits will be granted at EPFL and ETH Zurich?

-3. Venue [Where will the Summer / Winter school take place?]
+3. Venue [Where will the Summer School take place?]

-4. Date [When will the Summer / Winter school take place?]
+4. Date [When will the Summer School take place?]

-5. Description of Summer / Winter school [Contents, programme draft, not longer than 2 pages]
+5. Description of Summer School [Contents, programme draft, not longer than 2 pages]

 6. Budget [short description of mandatory information]